eniac/mu2sls/POPL23_ARTIFACT_README.md

 bash run_all_eval.sh --seq --single_stateful --chain --tree --media --hotel
 ```

 This takes about 6 hours so you can leave it running and come back later.
+If you are connected using `mosh` you don't need to do anything (since it preserves the connection for arbitrary periods), however you could also detach from `tmux` using `Ctrl+b d` and then reconnect and reattach using `tmux attach-session`.

-It prints request statistics for each experiment while it runs.
+The experiment script prints request statistics for each experiment while it runs.

 Then you need to pull results on your local machine (virtualbox) using: